MrMisterMisterMister/MFM-docs/src/content/docs/development/development-guide.md

 ---
 title: Development Guide
-description: Complete guide to building, modifying, and debugging MultiFlexMeter V3 firmware
+description: Complete guide to building, modifying, and debugging Multiflexmeter V3 firmware
 ---

 # Firmware Development Guide

-This guide covers everything you need to know to build, modify, and debug the MultiFlexMeter V3 firmware.
+This guide covers everything you need to know to build, modify, and debug the Multiflexmeter V3 firmware.

 ## Development Environment